 “Teaching practice must respond to our digital and 24/7 age, preparing students for a diverse and demanding future.”
 (Thinking Ahead 2016-21)

-We have a facilitated and co-ordinated network of Directors of Education and Digital Leads championing digital education within their schools.
+A3 ❱ We have transparent and co-ordinated communities of practice championing digital education within the University.

 Ensuring every member of the University community has the skills and knowledge needed to succeed in a digital world.

 “We will grow and enhance the wide student experience to ensure our graduates have developed their talents and skills to become well rounded citizens” (Thinking Ahead 2016-21)

 B1 ❱ Digital learning resources are inclusive, available and accessible.

 B2 ❱ Staff and students have access to face-to-face and online support that is informed by academic practice and drawn from community contributions, enabling them to develop their own digital skills.